Methadone vs. Suboxone: Which is Better?

 Opioid addiction has claimed the lives of millions of people over centuries of use.
 In the past, treatment options were extremely limited, but science has finally caught up and offered a variety of useful medical treatments.
 Two of the most popular, methadone and suboxone, have been prescribed to people all across the nation to decrease the severity of their withdrawal symptoms.

 As you might expect, these two substances create different reactions in the body and the mind.
 Both have their advantages and disadvantages and understanding these can help make it easier for you to choose the best one for your needs.
-The following information will help educate you on how each substance helps treat addiction, their pros and cons, and which may be right for you.
+The following information will help educate you on how each substance helps treat addiction, its pros and cons, and which may be right for you.

 The Differences Between These Two Substances